Vendredi 6 Mars 2015

 Who are we?
 Human social…but now we are truly digital social.
 People are addicted, they cannot imagine living without social.
 They spent hours on Facebook and Twitter and Snapchat and Pinterest…and…

 Would you imagine not having trains or planes today?
 I would not imagine not having social.
 My friends from there are just here with me.
 We read the same articles, we talk about our kids, we keep each other informed.
-I sometimes have more contacts with my friends online, who I have not seen with years, than others than can be closer.
+I sometimes have more contacts with my friends online, who I have not seen for years, than others who are close by.
 It is a revolution and it is how our interactions are now formed.

 Homesickness and distance are not perceived the same way because, even when people are away, they are close.
-I can see my kid takes skype as soon as he wants to talk to his grand-parents.
-My family in informed on everything we do on Facebook, they see pictures of my kid growing and we have sometimes the feeling that they are not that far after all.
+I can see my kid takes skype as often as he wants to talk to his grand-parents.
+My family is informed on everything we do on Facebook, they see pictures of my kid growing and we have sometimes the feeling that they are not that far after all.

 When I research about a school or about a program for my kid, I do not look for the corporate information; I look for what others have to say, I want to understand their experience.
-People are looking for others opinion more often.
-We can more about others and because others have tools to express themselves, it can reach more people.
+People are looking for others' opinion more often.
+We care more about others, and because others have tools to express themselves, it can reach more people.

 Samedi 29 Mars 2014

 Trivia apps are super trendy.
 Everybody loves trivia, everybody plays trivia.
 Buzzfeed is the king in Facebook.
 Everybody shares the last quiz of the day about what country you are , what city you are, what star you are, what old person would you be, …It is easy, it takes few seconds and it is fun.
 We share with our friends and we react to the results they get.
 Most of the time, it means absolutely nothing and has no reflection on your personality at all, but…it is fun.